fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/micFilterPlugin/README.md

 - stop()
 - setOutputFile(String path)

 Notice: This plugin is just a protoype.
 For productive use, the providing of FakeData should be implemented.
+Other possibilities to access the microphone aren't controlled in the current version (e.g AudioRecord).